WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-01-waiting-time-paradox.markdown

 and the
 inspection paradox.

-Source code for the simulations is available on [GitHub](https://github.com/WGUNDERWOOD/waiting-time/).
+Source code for the simulations
+(Python)
+and the diagram
+(LaTeX)
+is available on
+[GitHub](https://github.com/WGUNDERWOOD/waiting-time/).